MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 - Create/ Edit breaks on working hours.

 <br> Using this API, you _cannot_ do the following to breaks-
-- Delete a single break occurrence from a recurrence.
+- Delete only breaks from an occurrence or recurrence of working hours.

 ### Time Off
 These are the times during which an entity is unavailable to work due to a vacation.
 The reason for time off can be specified.
 <br> Using this API, you can do the following to time off-
--	Create/ Edit time-off with a label.
+-	Create/ Edit time off with a label.
 -	Change the time zone of the calendar rule.

 <br> Using this API, you _cannot_ do the following to time off-
 - Create/Edit a time off hour recurrence.

 ### Business Closure
 You can [create business closure entities](https://docs.microsoft.com/en-us/dynamics365/customer-service/set-when-business-closed-csh) and during these times, the business is closed.
-Using the SaveCalendar API, every entity can be set to observe or ignore business closure times followed by the organization using the optional “ObserveClosure” key.
+Using the Save Calendar API, every entity can be set to observe or ignore business closure times followed by the organization using the optional [“ObserveClosure”](####calendareventinfo) key.
 When they are set to observe them, the entity will be unavailable to work due to the holiday.

 ## Save Calendar API

 ### Input
 The request contains only one attribute – `CalendarEventInfo` and this is of String type.
 It contains several other attributes that are all embedded in this string.
->[!NOTE]
+> [!NOTE]
-In this table below, _Type_ represents the format expected to make a successful request.
+> In this table below, _Type_ represents the format expected to make a successful request.
 However, it is all parsed as a single string.

 #### CalendarEventInfo
 | Name     | Type   | Required     | Description |